Friday, 22 February 2019

 ARCHITECTURE

-All the these main sanctums are in parallel to each other with a common muka mandapam and facing east with balipeedam and Vahanas.
+All these main sanctums are in parallel to each other with a common muka mandapam and facing east with balipeedam and Vahanas.

 HISTORY AND INSCRIPTIONS